-We work in the model set forth by Benaloh [1, 2, 3], where the active parties are divided into l voters V_1, \ldots, V_l and n tallying authorities (talliers) A_1, \ldots, A_n .
+We work in the model set forth by Benaloh et al. [CF85, BY86, Ben87], where the active parties are divided into l voters $V_1, \ldots, V_l$ and n tallying authorities (talliers) $A_1, \ldots, A_n$ .
 To achieve universal verifiability all parties have access to a so-called bulletin board.
 A bulletin board is like a broadcast channel with memory to the extent that any party (including passive observers) can see the contents of it, and furthermore that each active participant can post messages by appending the message to her own designated area.
 No party can erase anything from the bulletin board.